What is Osgood-Schlatter disease?

-- pain gets worse with impact activities like running or stairs
+- pain that gets worse with exercise or high-impact activities, such as running

-- icing the area two to four times a day, or after sports
+- icing the affected area two to four times a day, or after doing physical activity

-- wrapping the knee area or wearing a brace or strap
+- wrapping the knee or wearing a knee brace

 - physical therapy

-Some children may need to stop participating in sports for several months to let their bodies heal.
-Talk with your doctor about what activities are appropriate, and what the signs are that a break from sports is necessary.
-Some individuals may be able to participate in non-impact activities like swimming or biking while healing.
+Some children may be able to participate in low-impact activities, such as swimming or biking, as they recover.
+Others may need to stop participating in certain sports for several months so their bodies have time to heal properly.
+Talk to your child’s doctor about what activities are appropriate and when a break from sports is necessary.

-Osgood-Schlatter disease usually does not have any long-term complications.
-In rare cases, someone who had OSD may experience chronic pain or ongoing swelling.
-Nonprescription pain relievers and applying ice to the area can alleviate this discomfort.
-Sometimes a persistent lump can appear on the shinbone.
-This normally does not interfere with range of motion or affect movement.
+Osgood-Schlatter disease usually doesn’t cause any long-term complications.
+In rare cases, children with the disease may experience chronic pain or ongoing swelling.
+However, taking over-the-counter pain relievers and applying ice to the area can usually ease this discomfort.
+Some children might also need surgery if the bone and tendons in their knee don’t heal correctly.